 The average human spends 26 years of life sleeping.
 That's a lot of z's, and for what?
 Interestingly, the question of why we sleep is one of the great mysteries of biology.

-So what gives?
-Well, a few breakthrough brain studies from the University of Wisconsin may finally offer some answers.
+A few breakthrough brain studies from the University of Wisconsin may finally offer some answers.
 In short, we need to sleep to remember and to forget.

 Research published in July 2016 and spearheaded by Giulio Tononi of the University of Wisconsin-Madison represents the best evidence yet of what happens when we sleep, reports New Scientist.
 Tononi's team took slices from the brains of mice before and after sleep.
 They found that synapses, or connections between neurons, were 18 percent smaller when sampled after a period of sleep.
 In other words, it seems that the connections between neurons in our brains are being trimmed or weakened while we snooze.